ripSquid/styrdokument/pm/eng/00_pm_for_pm.md

 ### 3.1 Instructions

-The chapter's active Memos shall be listed unted point 3.2 with it's name and preferably the date of it's establishment.
+The chapter's active Memos shall be listed under point 3.2 with its name and preferably the date of its establishment.
 The list may be changed without a decision from the chapter meeting when new Memos are adopted and abolished by the chapter meeting.

 ### 3.2 PM